What is Bone Conduction and How Does it Help us Perceive Sound?

 Aural rehabilitation can include the use of amplification devices, such as hearing aids that can be placed inside the ear canal or on the bones of the skull (usually attached to the skull directly behind the ear).
 For people who have hearing loss as a result of damage or malformation of the external ear, bone conduction is a great option.

-Why Use Bone Conduction if I have Normal Hearing?
+Why Use Bone Conduction with Normal Hearing?

 So why would someone with normal hearing want to listen through bone conduction?
 Here are a few reasons: